You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 This is the big one, the most important (and most expensive) form that you’ll file to start your Virginia LLC.
-The Articles of Organization officially registers your business with the state, so file it as soon as you can!
-It costs $100 to file online or using a hard copy, but once your Articles of Organization is accepted, you won’t have to file it again during the life of your LLC.
+The Articles of Organization officially register your business with the state, so file them as soon as you can!
+It costs $100 to file online or using a hard copy, but once your Articles of Organization are accepted, you won’t have to file them again during the life of your LLC.
 Need it processed ASAP?
 There are two expedited service options: next-day for $100 and same-day for $200, along with an Expedited Service Request Form.

 Business and Professional Licenses